mblockelet/opentezos/docs/archetype/raffle-example/contract.md

 The `open` entrypoint is called by the contract admin (called "_owner_") to allow players to buy tickets.
 It sets the main raffle parameters:
 * _close date_ is the date beyond which players cannot buy ticket
 * _chest time_ is the difficulty to break players' partial raffle key encryption
+* _reveal fee_ the pourcentage of ticket price transferred when revealing a player's raffle key

 :::info
 Currently you may count from a chest time of 500&nbsp;000 per second on a standard computer, to a chest time value of 500&nbsp;000&nbsp;000 per second on dedicated hardware.